From puppy to service dog

 Learn more about how we train our dogsRead more ›

-We appreciate the interest but presently STH do not offer to train others or to assist others in training service dogs
+We appreciate the interest, but currently STH do not offer to train other dogs or to assist others in the training of service dogs.

-Undertaking to train a dog for somebody else is a great responsibility, in particular when this person has a physical disability.
+Undertaking the training of a dog for somebody else is a great responsibility, in particular when this person is physically impaired..

-STH take this work very seriously and find it important to explain why not everyone should venture into training of a service dog, even if you have experience with training of family dogs.
+STH take our work very seriously and find it important to explain why not everyone should venture into training of a service dog, even if you have experience with training of family dogs.

-STH follow international standards for selection, health inspection and aptitude tests, training, co-training, and if necessary, public test, and follow-up on the service and social dog teams according to ADI (Assistance Dogs International).
+STH adhere to international standards for selection, health inspection and aptitude tests, training, co-training, and if necessary, public test, and follow-up on the service and social dog teams according to Assistance Dogs International (ADI)